AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

    --  No variable inputs

    B : constant Integer := F (12, A);
-   --  No variable inputs if F is a function without global inputs (although --  it could have global proof inputs)
+   --  No variable inputs if and only if F is a function without global inputs --  (although it could have global proof inputs)

    C : constant Integer := Param + Var;
    --  Constant with variable inputs